WomensLaw serves and supports all survivors.

 A protection from abuse order can:

-• order the abuser not to abuse, bother (“molest”), or interfere with the privacy or rights of you or your children;
+• not abuse, bother (“molest”), or interfere with the privacy or rights of you or your children, including by using a GPS or other electronic tracking system to know your location or movement;1

-• require the abuser to provide alternate housing for you and your children;
+• provide alternate housing for you and your children; and

-• order the police to remove the abuser from the home and help you return to the home;
+• direct the police to remove (“evict”) the abuser from the home and help you return to it;

 • establish temporary custody and visitation rights of your children;

-• order temporary child support and, if you are married, spousal support;
+• order temporary child support and, if applicable, spousal support;

 • order either you or the abuser to pay the other’s attorney’s fees; and

-• order the abuser to do anything else the judge decides is necessary to protect you and your children.1 Be sure to ask for anything else you think is important.
+• anything else the judge decides is necessary to protect you and your children.1

 1 Kan.
 Stat. § 60-3107(a)